AEspinosaDev/OpenGL-Renderer/README.md

 WORK IN PROGRESS
 [UNTIL FURTHER ADVANCEMENTS I WILL BE WORKING ON Renderer-CORE]

+[ In src/main there is a scene sample to see how to use the engine ]

 - Shadow mapping for several types of lights (pointlight and directional light supported for now)
 - Antialiasing (Buffer Multisampling)
 - Postprocess support (RTT)